 In addition, community feedback helped identify priority areas for safety improvements.
 The project team developed conceptual plans for pedestrian, bicycle and vehicle safety improvements at each of these priority areas.

-The team is incorporating their findings, policies, programs and conceptual plans into a Vision Zero Plan that will be released in early 2019.
+The team incorporated the findings, policies, programs and conceptual plans into a Vision Zero Plan: see Documents tab.

 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy and equitable mobility for all.
 Cities across the country have committed to Vision Zero, building programs in their communities that address current safety concerns and prevent future loss of life.

 The City has assembled a diverse team to help deliver a successful Vision Zero Plan, including Sunnyvale City Councilmembers, Sunnyvale Board and Commission members, City staff from multiple departments (e.g., Public Works, Public Safety), professional transportation engineers and planners, and community members.

 2016 Council Study Issue - DPW 16-01 (PDF download) - Develop a Vision Zero Plan-Total Elimination of Traffic Fatalities

 Report to Council 17-0275, April 11, 2017 - Vision Zero Project Funding